rhagarty/techxchange-shared-cache-lab/README.md

 Complete the following steps:

-1. Build the getting started application in this directory:
+1. Build the "Getting Started" application in this directory:

 	```bash
 	mvn package
 	```

-2. Build an OpenLiberty container that contains the getting started application.
+2. Build an OpenLiberty container that contains the "Getting Started" application.
 There is a `Dockerfile.liberty_scc` file provided that enables and populates the Semeru Runtimes shared classes cache automatically when this container is built.
 Run the following command:

 	```bash
 	podman build --network=host -f Dockerfile.liberty_scc -t liberty_scc .
 	```

 3. Run the container.
-It will automatically start the OpenLiberty server with the loaded getting started application.
+It will automatically start the OpenLiberty server with the loaded "Getting Started" application.
 Run the following command and wait for the server to start:

 	```bash
 	podman run --network=host --name=liberty_scc --replace -it liberty_scc